tanvach/ptouch-esp32/README.md

 - Open an issue on GitHub
 - Check the troubleshooting section above
 - Review the Brother P-touch printer documentation
+- See current limitations section for known issues

 ---